 If your thing is buttermilk pancakes, and you are planning on making them ahead of time, you can do, but you need to be aware of the following:

 - Buttermilk deflates when left to sit for too long, so making your pancake batter in advance can be somewhat challenging; however, it is still quite possible.

 - As far as the dry ingredients go, they do not need to be refrigerated.
 The wet ingredients only can be mixed in a bowl, then put into an airtight container to store overnight.
 You can then add the wet and dry components and lightly whisk them together just before cooking.

-- While this isn’t the be-all and end-all in terms of time-saving methods, it isn’t the worst either.
-It doesn’t take that long to mix your ingredients, and after all, you can be doing it in the time it takes to preheat your frying pan or griddle.
+- While this isn't the be-all and end-all in terms of time-saving methods, it isn't the worst either.
+It doesn't take that long to mix your ingredients.
+After all, you can be doing it in the time it takes to preheat your frying pan or griddle.

 6 Batter that contains egg whites